abhidp/tradingview-to-metatrader5/ReadMe.md

 1. Make a copy of the `.env.template` file and name it `.env`:

    - `cp .env.template .env`
-   - overwrite the values with your credentials
+   - overwrite the dummy values with your real credentials
    - ⚠️ IMPORTANT: Never commit your `.env` file to version control!

 2. Start services: